raffaelladevita/clas12-timeline/qa-physics/README.md

 * perform the manual QA (see QA procedure below)
 * if this is the **FINAL** version of the timeline:
   * release timeline to main run group's directory: use `releaseTimelines.sh`
-  * the variable `$CLASQAWWW` should point to the webserver directory
+  * the variable `$TIMELINEDIR` should point to the webserver directory
   * **WARNING:** this is where we store "final" versions of QA timelines; only run `releaseTimelines.sh` if you are certain they are ready for release